waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Poison-type moves are 'not very effective' against Flying/Poison types (Acid vs. Golbat).

 ## III.
 World Intel & Navigation
 - **Rocket Hideout B2F & B3F:** These floors are spinner mazes.
 Standard navigation is ineffective.
-The `spinner_maze_solver_agent` is the required tool for these areas, but requires complete `end-coordinate` data to function.
+The `spinner_maze_solver_agent` is the required tool for these areas.
 - **LIFT KEY Location:** The Rocket Grunt at B3F (11, 23) drops the LIFT KEY after a dialogue about the Silph Scope.
 He does not battle.

 ## IV.
 Action Plans & Hypotheses
 ### Current Objectives
 - **Primary Goal:** Clear the Rocket Hideout and defeat Giovanni.
 - **Secondary Goal:** Obtain the Silph Scope.
-- **Tertiary Goal:** Manually map all unmapped spinners on Rocket Hideout B2F.

-### Current Plan (v16 - B2F Maze Mapping)
+### Current Plan (v17 - Rocket Hideout B4F Confrontation)
-1. Navigate B2F to find and step on all unmapped spinners.
-2. Record their destinations in the notepad.
-3. Once all spinners are mapped, use the `spinner_maze_solver_agent` to navigate to the elevator at (25, 20).
-4. Use the elevator to reach B4F.
+1. Use the elevator to reach B4F.
+2. Confront and defeat Jessie and James.
-5. Confront and defeat Giovanni.
+3. Confront and defeat Giovanni.
-6. Acquire the Silph Scope.
+4. Acquire the Silph Scope.

 ### Hypotheses
 - **Hypothesis 1 (Silph Scope):** The Silph Scope is the final reward in this hideout, held by Giovanni.
 (On Hold)